Describing the Colombia weather is actually quite a difficult task.

 The fact that the Colombia weather is so varied is part of what makes the country so fascinating.
 That you can be on a tropical beach one day and then climbing a snow-capped mountain the next is quite remarkable.

-Colombia can be more or less divided into 5 principal climatic zones.
+The climate of Colombia can be more or less divided into 5 principal zones.

 The Atlantic (or Caribbean) coast of Colombia is hot and humid most of the year.
 Temperatures hover around 30C although December and January can be a little cooler.